adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 One major advantage is that they are created off-chain.
 This enables interaction with other participating parties quickly and privately.
 The users’ interactions stay off-chain and are kept secure.
-Only in cases of disagreement will a transaction be submitted on-chain, where blockchain will function as a "crypto-court".
+Only in cases of disagreement will a transaction be submitted on-chain, where the blockchain will function as a "crypto-court".

 Furthermore, there is no limit to the volume of smart contracts that can be processed per second: Since æternity smart contracts don’t share state, they can be processed in parallel.

-In comparison to Ethereum, we're function-based instead of goto-based.
+In comparison with Ethereum, we're function-based instead of goto-based.
 Thus, it is a lot simpler to reason about and write secure smart contract code.